mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

    echo "✅ Created and uploaded sample content to S3"
    ```

    These sample files establish the foundation for testing different caching strategies and performance optimizations.
-The HTML file represents dynamic content that may change frequently, while the CSS file represents static assets that can be cached for extended periods, demonstrating how CloudFront optimizes delivery for different content types.
+The HTML file represents dynamic content that may change frequently, while the CSS file represents static assets that can be cached for extended periods, demonstrating how CloudFront optimizes delivery for different content types through intelligent cache behaviors.

 2. **Create CloudFront Origin Access Control (OAC)**:

-   Origin Access Control (OAC) is the modern security mechanism that replaces the legacy Origin Access Identity (OAI).
-OAC provides better security by using AWS SigV4 authentication and supports all S3 features including server-side encryption with KMS.
+   Origin Access Control (OAC) is AWS's modern security mechanism that replaces the legacy Origin Access Identity (OAI).
+OAC provides enhanced security by using AWS SigV4 authentication and supports all S3 features including server-side encryption with KMS, dynamic requests (PUT/DELETE), and all AWS Regions.
 This enhanced security model ensures that S3 bucket access is properly restricted to only authorized CloudFront distributions, following AWS security best practices.

    ```bash
    # Create OAC configuration